|Early Spring Date:||April 18|

 The red of a Scarlet Tanager is much brighter than the red of a male Northern Cardinal.

 Scarlet Tanagers seem sluggish.
-They do not dart quickly through the trees, and when deciding whether to enter the stream, they will stay for awhile either above or beside it.
+They do not dart quickly through the trees, and when deciding whether to enter the stream, they will stay for a while either above or beside it.
 Sometimes, more than one tanager will enter the stream at the same time.
-They also are sluggish when they are in the stream.
+They also are sluggish when in the stream.

-Occasionally, you will see gray feathers on a male Scarlet Tanager.
+Occasionally, you will see white or gray feathers on a male or female Scarlet Tanager.

-You also might see some Scarlet Tanagers whose plumage is orange, ranging from washed out orange to the orange of a bright male Baltimore Oriole.
-The orange feathering can be the result of either diet or a genetic abnormality.
+You also might see some male Scarlet Tanagers whose plumage is orange, ranging from washed out orange to the orange of a bright male Baltimore Oriole.
+The orange feathering is caused by a condition called xanthochroism, which results from either their diet or a genetic abnormality (see Rose-breasted Grosbeak).

 Female Scarlet Tanagers are olive with black wings and a black tail.
 The black is not as saturated as the black on a male.

 Male Summer Tanagers are almost entirely red.
-The red is lighter than the red on a Scarlet Tanager.
+The red is not as dark as the red on a Scarlet Tanager.

 The plumage of female Summer Tanagers can vary considerably.
 Many females appear to be a shade between olive and yellow.